lana-svet/zenbox-docs/users/index.md

 Zenbox is a feature centric cloud platform for device manufacturers who want to enable their product to speak with end customers naturally using speech technologies.

-Zenbox includes a ready-to-use components like speech-to-text, text-to-speech and natural language processing engine to provide you with comprehensive solution for building of talking products.
+Zenbox includes a ready-for-use components like speech-to-text, text-to-speech and natural language processing engine to provide you with comprehensive solution for building of talking products.

 It doesn\'t matter what your device is.